buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 ## What is Chinese Buddhist Writing?

-Starting with haphazard translations of Indian Sutras and culminating in majestic works of literature and philosophy, texts written in Chinese characters have long been crucial to the development of Buddhism in China -- and by extension all of East Asia.
+Starting with haphazard translations of Indian Sutras and culminating in majestic works of literature and philosophy, texts written in Chinese characters have long been crucial to the development of Buddhism in China---and by extension all of East Asia.

 But Sanskrit and Pali are very different languages from Chinese.
 Chinese is not inflected, largely monosyllabic and has a vastly different phonology and cosmology.
 This made the job of translating Indian Sutras into Chinese writing very difficult, and thus makes our job decyphering their work just as tricky.

-But just as translating the Buddha's words into Chinese enriched Chinese society, so too does translating Chinese Texts into English enrich ours.
-From the Chinese Āgamas, which serve as the primary witness to the accuracy of the Pāli Canon, to the Huayan Sūtras, which contain some of the most beautiful and sophisticated imagery in all of world literature, the riches that await the student of classical, Buddhist Chinese are nearly endless.
+But, just as translating the Buddha's words into Chinese enriched Chinese society, so too do the Chinese Buddhist Texts enrich ours when translated into English.

 ## Introduction